 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 836.

 Apparent size of IC 836The following table reports IC 836 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 836 is a visual representation of it.

 The image below is a photograph of IC 836 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 836 - Spiral Galaxy morphological classification
+IC 836 - Spiral Galaxy in Draco morphological classification

 Celestial coordinates and finder chart of IC 836

 Celestial coordinates for the J2000 equinox of IC 836 are provided in the following table:

 The simplified sky charts below show the position of IC 836 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.

 Rise ans set times of IC 836 from your location